Apple, Facebook and Spotify remove 'The Alex Jones Show,' Infowars over hate speech

 Earlier this month, Facebook faced criticism for Infowars' remaining on the social network, despite its crackdown on the spread of fabricated news.
 And, two weeks ago, YouTube removed four of Jones' videos from his channel on the video sharing site and suspended him from broadcasting live for 90 days saying the channel violated the company's graphic content policy.

-Apple's move Sunday to remove five of six Infowars-related podcasts including "The Alex Jones Show" and "War Room" from its directories seemed to serve as a domino effect.
-"Apple does not tolerate hate speech, and we have clear guidelines that creators and developers must follow to ensure we provide a safe environment for all of our users," the company said in a statement to Buzzfeed News.
+Apple's move Sunday to remove five of six Infowars-related podcasts including "The Alex Jones Show" and "War Room" from its directories -- first reported by Buzzfeed News -- seemed to serve as a domino effect.
+"Apple does not tolerate hate speech, and we have clear guidelines that creators and developers must follow to ensure we provide a safe environment for all of our users," the company said in a statement.

 "Podcasts that violate these guidelines are removed from our directory making them no longer searchable or available for download or streaming," Apple's statement said.
 "We believe in representing a wide range of views, so long as people are respectful to those with differing opinions.”